osynge/whatenv/README.md

 * Rich cluster state file generation to allow cluster testing.
 * Detects if session run from jenkins / terminal.
 * Auto teardown of last session.
-* "Debounces" until all VM initialised.
+* "Debounces" until all VM initialized.
 * Fixes IP address and hostnames ssh knownhosts.
+* All scripts have built in help.
+* Highly configurable logging verbosity.

 ## Usage ##